Biden pushes for more spending, calling US inflation “temporary.”

 He also suggested that one of the best ways to keep the American economy on track was for Congress to approve more federal spending in the form of a massive bipartisan infrastructure package, which is up for a vote in the US Senate this week.

-The president said that his administration’s vaccine campaign and vast domestic program, which includes injecting trillions of dollars into the economy, will “lift the weight off of inflation” rather than increase it, boosting the country’s workforce.
+The president said that his administration’s vaccine campaign and broad domestic program, which includes trillions of dollars in economic stimulus, will “lift the heat off of inflation” rather than increase it.

 Following the coronavirus epidemic, the global supply chain has struggled to come back up to speed, resulting in price hikes on a variety of products.